-Employees must maintain COM-FSM's Code of Ethics when engaging in any college-related activities.
-When employees act as representatives of the College, they must conduct themselves according to the COM-FSM Code of Ethics.
+Employees must maintain College of Micronesia-FSM's Code of Ethics when engaging in any college-related activities.
+When employees act as representatives of the college, they must conduct themselves according to this policy.
 Employees must not condone and/or participate in breaches of COM-FSM's Code of Ethics.

-2.0 Purpose
+2. APPLICATION